Prospero

 Tool Awareness

-Agent mode works with every tool in the system—built-in tools like memory search, image generation, file management, web search, and RNG, plus any tools exposed by MCP servers or tool plugins.
+Agent mode works with every tool in the system—the built-in document, scriptorium, memory, image, state, RNG, web, wardrobe, and terminal tools, plus any tools exposed by MCP servers or tool plugins.
 The model sees all available tools and decides which to use based on the task at hand.

 extending what the AI can do